dlanigan1/assignment/readme.md

 ![][image3]

 ## Routing.
-. . . .
-List each route supported and state the associated view . . . . .
++ /about/ - displays the about page

-+ /foos - displays all published foos
++ /viewbooks/ - lists all books
-+ /foos/:id - detail view of a particular foo (:id)
++ /viewbooks/:id - detail view of a particular book
-+ etc
-+ etc
++ /editbooks/ - displays a grid of books for editing
++ /checkoutbook/ - redirects to a placeholder page for now.
+The functionality will be implemented in the next phase.
++ /checkinbook/ - redirects to a placeholder page for now.
+The functionality will be implemented in the next phase.
++ /books/ - displays a grid of books for adding/deleting
++ / - displays the home page

 ## Extra features

-. . . . .
-Briefly explain any non-standard features, functional or non-functional (e.g. user registration, authentication) developed for the app . . . . . .
+Just the standard viewing and CRUD operations in this version of the app.
+Data is not yet persistent as there is no back end.

 ## Independent learning.

-. . . . .
-State the non-standard aspects of Angular (or other related technologies) that you researched and applied in this assignment . . . . .
+I researched and implemented a custom data grid control for the edit and add pages.

-[image1]: ./model.png
+[image1]: ./homepage.png
-[image2]: ./design.jpg
+[image2]: ./about.jpg
-[image3]: ./screen.png
+[image3]: ./addDeleteBook.png
+[image4]: ./borrowBook.png
+[image5]: ./editBook.png
+[image6]: ./returnBook.png
+[image7]: ./viewBook.png